Saydemr/SIS/README.md

 #===============================================
 # SIS

-# Selenium project for fast course registration and waitlisting
+# Selenium project for fast course registration and waitlisting for OzyeginUniversity SIS system.
 # Written in Java
 # by Sadikhov and Saydemir